mukundsutar/ayuryuj-assignment/README.md

 Design files can be found in `app-files/design`.

 ## Screenshots/Design
-Screenshots can be found in `app-files/screenshots`.
+Screenshots can also be found in `app-files/screenshots`.

 <div align="center">
   <img src="app-files/screenshots/home.png" width="300" />